QuwsarOhi/NMT-project/README.md

 The best weight of the model can be found in this link: [T5.pth](#)

 ### Inference
-To check the output of the model, first download the [T5.pth](#) model weights inside this directory.
-Then run the `gui.py`.
+To check the output of the model, first download the [T5.pth](#) model weights inside the directory configured in the config file under 'weight'.
+And then run the `gui.py`.

 ## License
 This project is licensed under the MIT License.
 See  LICENSE for more details